CAMDgraz/SmarTSzyme/README.md

 # <trajext> => extension of the trajectory file (i.e., nc, traj, dcd, ...)
 By default the script is gonna load the file matching *.qmmm.<trajext>)
 # <suffix>  => suffix or label for the the sMD files (top_<suffix>.parm7, traj_<suffix>.nc and smd_<suffix>.txt)
 ```
-The script will remove the waters, Na+ and Cl- and create the input files for reduce.py with the following structure:
+In this first step, the script prep_smd.sh will remove solvent molecules (i.e., water molecules) and counter ions (i.e., Na+, Cl-) from both trajectory and topology files.
+Only the solute residues are kept for the step of SIMULA.
+If one water molecule needs to be included into the reaction mechanism, xxx.
+As outcome, three output files will be generated:
 ```bash
 top_<suffix>.parm7
 traj_<suffix>.nc